Los Angeles Child Sexual Abuse Attorney

 Talk to your child openly about sexual abuse if you notice possible physical and/or behavioral signs of this crime.
 Tell your child that he or she is in a safe place and that you can help bring the matter to law enforcement to protect the child from the perpetrator.

 It is your responsibility as a child’s parent or legal guardian to report suspected child abuse.
-If you believe this crime has occurred, call 911 to report your suspicions.
+If you believe this crime has occurred, call 911 to report your suspicions and obtain a police report.
 Then, when you are ready, consult with a Los Angeles child sexual abuse lawyer for assistance with the civil justice process.

 Effects of Child Sexual Abuse on Victims